-The UK basks in sunshine as heatwave sweeps across the country
+Rail disruption and wildfires as UK basks in hottest day of the year

 People in Hawarden, Clwyd, enjoyed 26.8C, the top temperature in Wales this year, on May 27.

-Temperatures on Monday are expected to reach around 29C around London and between 24C to 27C across England and Wales, while Scotland in the south and south east could see around 25C to 26C and Northern Ireland is looking at 25C.
-Higher temperatures are expected over the next days.
+Temperatures on Monday were expected to reach around 29C around in London and between 24C to 27C across England and Wales while Scotland in the south and south east could see around 25C to 26C and Northern Ireland is looking at 25C.

+Higher temperatures are expected over the next days and the south west of England, the south and parts of Wales could enjoy 30C.

+Urging everyone to take precautions, Met Office forecaster Mark Foster: "High pressure is going to dominate this week so we can expect very high levels of pollen and UV.
+If you are in the sun you have a greater chance of getting burnt in the short term."

 The TUC has called on bosses to make sure staff working outdoors are protected from the sun and the heat.